 The Story of Kanazawa Gold Leaf

 The story of Kanazawa gold leaf begins in 1583 at an important point in the city’s history.
 That was the year that Lord Toshiie Maeda, the first ruler of the local Kaga clan, rode into the city and established himself at Kanazawa Castle.
 That same year he ordered the first production of gold and silver leaf.
 This was part of a wider push by the Maeda family to encourage the development of arts and crafts in Kanazawa which resulted in the city becoming one of Japan’s leading centers of culture.
-Traditional handicrafts still flourish today in Kanazawa and among them perhaps nothing better expresses the local pride in workmanship and artistry than the use of gold leaf.
+Traditional handicrafts flourish in Kanazawa, and among them perhaps nothing better expresses the local pride in workmanship and artistry than the use of gold leaf.
 Gold leaf is used to decorate folding screens, lacquerware, ceramics, glassware, sculptures, calligraphy and Noh drama costumes.
 It is also essential for decorating temples, shrines, and Buddhist altars.

 Fans, jewelry boxes, and lucky gods all decorated with gold leaf